BuhleDamane/buhle-web-dev-portfolio/README.md

 ## About Me

 I'm based in South Africa, and my path into web development started in 2023 when I joined the SheCodes Bootcamp.
 At the time I was already studying law and working through a data analytics programme, and I honestly wasn't sure how coding would fit into everything.
-But it turned out to be the thing that tied it all together — being able to actually build something from scratch, whether it's a blog platform or a learning tool, has been incredibly fulfilling.
+But it turned out to be the thing that tied it all together, being able to actually build something from scratch, whether it's a blog platform or a learning tool, has been incredibly fulfilling.

 I have an LLB from the University of Venda, I'm working towards my Master's in Human Rights Law at UNISA, I completed a Data Analytics programme with ALX, and alongside all of that I've been steadily working through the SheCodes curriculum.
 It's been a lot, but each piece feeds into the others in ways I didn't expect when I started.

 The thing about web development that keeps me going is that you're always solving real problems.
 When I built the Academic Excellence Hub, I was thinking about students who need proper support.
 When I built the debugging learning app, I was thinking about how I learned to code and what would have helped me.
-That's what I like about it — you're not just writing code, you're building things people actually use.
+That's what I like about it, you're not just writing code, you're building things people actually use.

 ## 🎓 Education & Training